 Pantronics is a Hong-Kong based holdings organization and is listed on the Hong-Kong stock Exchange (HKEx).
 Since August 22nd the electronics manufacturer had stopped share trading as the merger with cryptocurrency exchange Huobi was in process.

-Crypto exchange Huobi was expected to acquire 73.73 percent of Pantronics, but as per the announcement by HKEx’s, Huobi and Fission Capital took a stake of 66.26% and 5.41% respectively.
-The merger initiated by Huobi is related is their vision of starting a new blockchain entity.
-Fission merger is expected to bring its blockchain and HK Capital Market expertise to the new project.
+Crypto exchange Huobi planned to acquire 73.73 percent of Pantronics, but HKEx announced that Huobi and Fission Capital took stakes of 66.26% and 5.41%, respectively.
+Huobi initiated the merger to pursue its vision of launching a new blockchain entity.
+Fission Capital expects to contribute its blockchain and HK capital market expertise to the project.

 Officials of Crypto Exchange have remained tight-lipped about the new project and merger.
 The information of the facts has come from HKEx only.
 The deal Huobi and Pantronics went into is a characteristic trend of crypto exchanges to avoid the complex process of being a public-held entity.